Summary

 • Eleanor Schwarz, MD, MS (ucsf)

-Dr. Schwarz is a general internist and health services researcher whose work centers on harm reduction and health promotion.
-She has a particular interest in identifying ways to meet the needs of diverse, vulnerable populations, including women with chronic medical conditions and other underserved populations.
+Dr. Schwarz practices general internal medicine and conducts health services research with the goals of health promotion and harm reduction.
+She has a particular interest in health equity and identifying ways to meet the needs of diverse populations, including women with chronic medical conditions and other underserved populations.

 Details